 Jasper: WHAT?
 How dare you accuse me of being the rugged and romantic Phantom, who has captivated audiences for months on end?

-A variation occurs in Dragon Age II.
+- A variation occurs in Dragon Age II.
 The entire storyline is presented as Varric telling Hawke's tale after the fact.
-At one point in the game, Varric's brother Bartrand starts going on about how Varric is "stong and handsome, and so very smart".
+At one point in the game, Varric mows down wave after wave of surprisingly easy enemies, and then his brother Bartrand starts going on about how jealous he is of Varric for being "strong and handsome, and so very smart".
 During this speech, the scene shifts to Varric telling the story, making it clear that he's started making things up because he doesn't want to think about what actually happened.

 Suzaku: "Who knew they'd put the death of Clover's murder on that stupid One guy?"